Places to Stay in Cape Tribulation

 They don’t have bathrooms, just communal facilities, but the rooms are very clean with crisp white bedding and each hut has a small deck out the front.

-If you just want somewhere to lay your head after exploring all day then The Jungle Lodge is a good option.
+If you just want somewhere to lay your head after exploring all day then the Safari Lodge is a good option.

 There is a swimming pool and camping area with a camp kitchen at the back of the property.
 It is mainly gravel so not ideal for tents.